-MANATEE -- The 71-year-old Vietnamese man who set himself on fire Friday in an apparent suicide attempt died Monday morning, according to the Manatee County Sheriff's Office.
+MANATEE -- MANATEE The 71-year-old Vietnamese man who on Friday set himself on fire in an apparent suicide attempt died Monday morning, according to the Manatee County Sheriffs Office.

-The victim, identified as Thu Hoang, was a resident in the Silver Lake community on 59th Avenue East on Lockwood Ridge Road where the incident occurred, according to public records.
+The victim has been identified as Thu Hoang and according to public records was a resident in the Silver Lake community on 59th Avenue East on Lockwood Ridge Road where the incident occurred.

 At about 11:15 a.m.
-Friday, a sheriff's detective drove by a scene where two people were attempting to extinguish Hoang after he poured gasoline on himself and set it on fire.
+Friday, a sheriffs detective drove by a scene where two people were attempting to extinguish Hoang after he poured gasoline on himself and set himself on fire.

-The act was an apparent protest of a Chinese state-owned oil rig being placed into waters contested by Vietnam in the South China Sea -- an area of growing tension among the two countries where Chinese and Vietnamese fishing vessels often cross paths.
-Vietnam claims the waters where the rig was placed by China.
+The act was an apparent protest of a Chinese state-owned oil rig being placed into waters contested by Vietnam as belonging to them in the South China Sea an area of growing tension among the two countries where Chinese and Vietnamese fishing vessels often cross each others path.

 Hoang placed two signs written in Vietnamese on the walls of the Silver Lake entrace where the suicide attempt occurred.

-A translation of the signs left by Hoang was independently confirmed Monday by the Bradenton Herald by a local native of Vietnam.
+A translation regarding the nature of the signs left by Hoang were independently confirmed by the Bradenton Herald on Monday by a local native of Vietnam.

-According to Randy Warren, Manatee County Sheriff's Office spokesman, the investigation revealed no clues about Hoang's intentions.
+According to Randy Warrant, spokesman for the Manatee County Sheriffs Office, the investigation did not reveal any clues about Hoangs intentions.

-Hoang was transported to the Tampa General Hospital's Regional Burn Center where he eventually succumbed.
-Warren said the injuries were severe and no one "expected him to survive."
+Hoang was transported to the Tampa Regional Hospitals Regional Burn Center where he eventually succumbed to his injuries.
+Warren said the injuries were severe and no one expected him to survive.

-Hospital officials declined to comment Monday, but sheriff's office investigators estimate Hoang suffered severe burns over 80 percent to 90 percent of his body.
+Hospital officials declined to comment Monday, but sheriffs office investigators estimate that Hoang suffered severe burns over 80-90 percent of his body.

 Mark Young, Herald urban affairs reporter, can be reached at 941-745-7041 or follow him on Twitter @urbanmark2014.